 According to local sources, a group of heavily armed men stormed the village of Warabe, near Gwoza town in Borno state, on the night of Sunday, May 4.
 They opened fire in the village before taking away eight girls between ages 12 and 15.
 News reports said the attackers then invaded a village five kilometres away, and abducted three more girls.

-On Monday, Boko Haram, which has waged a five-year violent campaign to impose Islamic law across Nigeria, claimed responsibility for the abduction of the students attending school in Chibok.
+On Monday, an extremist group that is located primarily in Northern Nigeria, which has waged a five-year violent campaign to impose Islamic law across Nigeria, claimed responsibility for the abduction of the students attending school in Chibok.

 “I have kidnapped the girls.
-I will sell them on the market in the name of Allah,” said a man reputed to be Boko Haram leader Abubakar Shekau in a 57-minute video, obtained by the Agence France Presse news agency.
+I will sell them on the market in the name of Allah,” said a man reputed to be an extremist group that is located primarily in Northern Nigeria leader Abubakar Shekau in a 57-minute video, obtained by the Agence France Presse news agency.

 “I’ll sell them as slaves in the name of Allah.
 There is a market where they sell human beings,” said the man on the video.